Faaizz/learnings/linux-server-fundamentals/README.md

 - CentOS & RedHat Linux network configuration files are held in the `/etc/sysconfig`.
 To reflect changes, run `service network restart`.
 - `netstat`: basic network debugging.
 Use `-lunt` flags to print open TCP & UDP ports.
 - `lsof -i`: list programs currently listening on or using ports.
 You can filter by protocol, host, or/and port using the following syntax: `lsof -i protocol@host:port`.
 Any one of the parts can be left out.
 E.g., filtering for host only would be: `lsof -i @127.0.0.1` or port only would be: `lsof -i :9889`. `lsof -i 4` lists IPv4 only entries.
+- `tcpdump`: can be used to report on every packet that flows through a network interface.
+E.g., `tcpbump -i lo tcp port 7777` prints header information about every TCP IP packet through port 7777. heck the pcap-filter(76) manual page for more usage information.
+- `netcat`: can connect to local / remote TCP/UDP ports, listen on ports, redirect stdio to/fro network connetions, etc. Use `netcat -l PORT` to listen on a port or `netcat HOST PORT`to connect to a port.

 ## Manage Storage